CBD and Cannabis Research

 A December 2018 study in the journal Neurology indicates that medical cannabis (marijuana) helps concussion patients with concussion symptoms, especially pain, mood, sleep, and quality of life.
 The study also specifies the optimal forms of medical cannabis for the patients in the study, in terms of rations of CBD to THC, and methods of intake, such as a tincture (oral) or a vapor pen (inhaling).
 Read more in our blog post Study finds medical marijuana improves concussion symptoms.

-In the US, the first big study on cannabinoid treatment for concussion is being done by the University of Miami which received a $16 million grant for the research.
+In the United States, the first big study on cannabinoid treatment for concussion is being done by the University of Miami which received a $16 million grant for the research.
 The study is a five-year, three-stage study that will "assess the effectiveness of a new cannabinoid-based pill to treat concussion injuries.
 This partnership aims to propel this research and potential treatment forward by using two classes of drugs in a combination that scientists believe will reduce brain inflammation and the immune response."
 See also the Miami Herald article.

-For additional information, see our blog post Clinical Trial for a CBD pill for concussions.
+For additional information, see our blog post: Clinical Trial for a CBD pill for concussions.

 The World Health Organization (WHO) in a November 2017 report concluded that "CBD is generally well tolerated with a good safety profile.
 For further information, see our blog page WHO report.